 Misconceptions About Digital Marketing Strategies

-As I mentioned in my article on digital marketing strategies, there's a common expectation among many company owners and executives about how to approach a digital marketing strategy.
+As I mentioned in the digital marketing strategies guide, there's a common expectation among many company owners and executives about how to approach a digital marketing strategy.

 Because that's all that a digital marketing agency needs to start bringing in business and sales opportunities, right?

-Or, others might think that by connecting these services into a marketing automation platform and a CRM, then that will pull all the information together and that's their digital marketing strategy.
+Or, others might think that by connecting these services into a marketing automation platform and a CRM, that will pull all the information together, and that's their digital marketing strategy.